Professional Development Expedition for K-12 Educators

-- Earn PD hours and Graduate Credit on this Amazon tour for educators.
+- Earn PD hours and Graduate Credit on this Educator Academy in the Amazon Rainforest.

 - Explore camouflage, mimicry, and adaptation; neotropical biodiversity; Amazon River system, geology and soils; medicinal plants; orchids & bromeliads; rainforest conservation; sustainable development, and more.